unisonweb/unison/development.markdown

 On startup, Unison prints a url for the codebase UI.
 If you did step 3 above, then visiting that URL in a browser will give you a nice interface to your codebase.

-## Add a pre-commit hook for autoformatting with Ormolu
+## Autoformatting your code with Ormolu

 We use 0.5.3.0 of Ormolu and CI will fail if your code isn't properly formatted.
 You can add the following to `.git/hooks/pre-commit` to make sure all your commits get formatted (this assumes you've got [`rg`](https://github.com/BurntSushi/ripgrep) installed and on your path):